Funding opportunity

 What is a hub?

-A typical hub will include the following:
+A typical hub will include:

 • a physical or virtual centre, comprising multiple institutions but based around a lead institution